Ewallet App Development: Ultimate Guide for 2025

 By the end of this phase, you’ll have the interactive prototype.
 It’s your UX design with UI kit on it, i.e. it would look like the real application, but without any code behind it.

-For a much better synergy of the design and development phase, the developers should have an interactive prototype to understand the expectation of the team.
+For a much better synergy of the design and development services, the developers should have an interactive prototype to understand the expectations of the team.
 The clearer the delivery from the design phase, the more intuitive the live app will be.

-Here’s an example of a prototype we made.
+Here’s an example of a prototype we made for one of our clients.

 Step 3: Development and Testing Phase

-Once the design is ready, you can start developing.
+Once the design is ready, you can move on to digital wallet development.

-The ultimate aim of this stage is to have a live online payment app endowed with requisite features as agreed in the discovery phase.
+The ultimate aim of this stage is to have a live mobile wallet app online, endowed with the requisite features as agreed in the discovery phase.

-The end product of this stage is either a fully responsive MVP or a full-scaled e-wallet mobile application.
+The end product of this stage is either a fully responsive digital wallet MVP or a full-scale mobile application.

 MVP, which stands for a minimal viable product, introduces the app’s basic features to the target market.
 This is often done to understand the response of the market to the product.